swarmcity/boardwalk-ts/README.md

 ## S01 E04: The Successful Deal

-In episode 4, Frank and Tom successfully complete their deal.
+In Episode 4, Frank and Tom successfully complete their deal.

 When a deal is successfully completed both users gain reputation.
 Frank can view his new reputation, while Tom verifies that he received his paymnet.